GeorgieIsYourHomie/GeorgieIsYourHomie/README.md

-# ✨ Hi, my name's Georgio Harris!
+# ✨ Hi, my name's Georgie!

 I'm a creative software developer and designer passionate about bringing a unique blend of artistic vision and technical expertise to every project.
 I'm fascinated by the process of crafting software, from its conception as a small seedling to its full realization as a robust application.